-To share and celebrate children's achievements and successes

-To allow our pupils to connect with the world

-To demonstrate safe and responsible use of social media

-To update the school community on a range of issues

-To encourage the use of 21st Century technology
+To share and celebrate children's achievements and successes To allow our pupils to connect with the world To demonstrate safe and responsible use of social media To update the school community on a range of issues To encourage the use of 21st Century technology

 - The school and class Twitter accounts will be public accounts.
-The online safety coordinator will monitor school and class followers and block those who appear to not be school focused. - Class Twitter will only ever be controlled by teachers working at Troon CP School.
+The online safety coordinator will monitor school and class followers and block those who appear to not be school focused. - Class Twitter will only ever be controlled by teachers working at Rainbow MAT.
 Pupils will have the chance to write Tweets and help select who their class 'follows' but both of these will always be vetted by teaching staff beforehand.
-Twitter users must be 13+ years of age. - Class Twitter accounts will only follow other accounts that teaching staff agree are both suitable (based both on knowledge of the account holder and from previous 'Tweets') and of educational merit. - School / Class Twitter accounts will never include named photos and names of pupils in the same Tweet (it will be either / or).
-Parents have the right to request for their child not to appear in any Tweets either by name of photo, such requests should be made in writing through the school office or their child's Class Teacher. - The Troon CP School community uses Twitter with a firm knowledge of the potential dangers associated with social networking.
+Twitter users must be 13+ years of age. - Class Twitter accounts will only follow other accounts that teaching staff agree are both suitable (based both on knowledge of the account holder and from previous 'Tweets') and of educational merit.

+- School / Class Twitter accounts will never include named photos and names of pupils in the same Tweet (it will be either / or).
+Parents have the right to request for their child not to appear in any Tweets either by name of photo, such requests should be made in writing through the school office or their child's Class Teacher. - The Rainbow MAT community uses Twitter with a firm knowledge of the potential dangers associated with social networking.
 This means that Class Teachers take every opportunity to discuss safety issues related to the use of Twitter and model these in their use of all forms of ICT. - Class/school Twitter accounts will be in the Public domain.
-So while tweets and comments from parents and followers are actively encouraged; inappropriate language or photographs may result in an account being blocked by the school.

-- We make all efforts to ensure pupils' safety and security online, but will not be held accountable for any harm or damages that result from misuse of a class/school Twitter account. - Staff should avoid using their own equipment to tweet in school unless learning off-site and need to use an alternative internet connection to send a class/school tweet - for school purposes only. - Twitter's own safety rules can be read on: https://support.twitter.com/groups/57-safety-security#topic_271
+So while tweets and comments from parents and followers are actively encouraged; inappropriate language or photographs may result in an account being blocked by the school. - We make all efforts to ensure pupils' safety and security online, but will not be held accountable for any harm or damages that result from misuse of a class/school Twitter account. - Staff should avoid using their own equipment to tweet in school unless learning off-site and need to use an alternative internet connection to send a class/school tweet for school purposes only. - Twitter's help center can be found at https://help.twitter.com/